tsg-iitkgp/tsg/README.md

 This will ensure that all the changes that you have pushed are now deployed.
 There is no delay in the deployment and the website is updated immediately.

+## Updating Information

+The dynamic information on the website is gathered from google sheets using the `Gymkhana-BackServer` which runs on node.js and uses sheets API to gather the information.
+Creation of a new page is as simple as using the existing `fetchData.js` with the right endpoint (which needs to be created separately on the backend).
+Once this is done, a new page can be created to display the called data.

 ## Updating blogs

 To update blog, visit "http://www.gymkhana.iitkgp.ac.in/blog/wp-admin" and enter the credentials provided in the credentials sheet.